-For your workplace retirement accounts, if you are still working and don’t own 5% or more of the business you’re employed by, you may be able to delay taking an RMD until April 1 of the year after you retire.
+For your workplace retirement accounts, if you are still working and don’t own more than 5% of the business you’re employed by, you may be able to delay taking an RMD until April 1 of the year after you retire.
 Keep in mind, this rule does not apply to IRAs or plans with companies you no longer work for.

 Don't miss your RMD deadline, because regardless of your account type, the IRS penalty may be severe—50% of the amount not taken on time.

 Consider creating a retirement income strategy for taking withdrawals that includes all of your retirement income sources.

 Calculating your RMD amount

 Your RMD amount is calculated by dividing your tax-deferred retirement account balance as of December 31 of last year by your life expectancy factor.

 Your life expectancy factor is taken from the IRS Uniform Lifetime Table (PDF).
 However, if your spouse is the only primary beneficiary and he or she is 10 years younger than you, your life expectancy factor is taken from the IRS Joint Life Expectancy Table (PDF).